buhl/python-di/README.rst

 Contributing
 ------------
 Contributions are more than welcome.
-I would also love to know how you are/will use this module.
+I would also love to know how you are using this module.